Aalto University: Campuses

 Otaniemi campus after the 2018 reform.
-On the left is th Väre building containing entrance to the metro station, a mall 'A Bloc', and premises for Aalto ARTS and Aalto BIZ.
+On the left is the Väre building containing entrance to the metro station, a mall 'A Bloc', and premises for Aalto ARTS and Aalto BIZ.
 On the right former is the Undergraduate Centre, the main building of TKK designed by Alvar Aalto.

 Alvar Aalto's landmark auditorium of the main building of the Otaniemi campus.
 The amphitheatre-like structure contains the main auditoriums, while its exterior can be used for plays and other activities.

 The main university campus is located in Otaniemi, Espoo.
 The university also has activities in Töölö, Mikkeli and Metsähovi.

 Otaniemi Campus

 Since 2019, all of the Aalto University schools have been primarily located in Otaniemi, Espoo, roughly 10 km from the center of Helsinki.
 The original buildings of the campus were designed by Alvar Aalto.
 Several high-tech companies, the Finnish forest industry's joint experimental laboratory KCL, and business incubators Innopoli and Technopolis are also situated nearby.
 It is also directly adjacent to Keilaniemi, with the Life Science Center and the headquarters of several notable Finnish companies, such as Kone and Fortum.
 The Aalto University metro station connects Otaniemi to Helsinki via the Länsimetro line.

-The "Teekkarikylä" Student Village, home to over 2,000 students, makes up the majority of residences in Otaniemi.
+The Teekkarikylä Student Village, home to over 2,000 students, makes up the majority of residences in Otaniemi.
 There are over one hundred student organizations on campus, which provide a range of opportunities to take part in pastimes of various kinds, from sports to music.